diogofd/Seminar-on-Higher-Categories/topics.md

 ---

 The following is a list of potential topics for lectures by the seminar participants.
 It is not exhaustive; you are welcome to propose your own topic!
+You are also welcome to email us with suggested references for any given topic.

 ## Topics claimed by a participant: